-It is important for your home to looks its best when going on the market!
-Your Higgins Group REALTOR® can walk through your house with an advise on enhancements and give your referrals for professional Staging if necessary.
+It is important for your home to look its best when going on the market!
+Your Higgins Group REALTOR® can walk through your house, advise on enhancements, and give your referrals for professional staging if necessary.

 • Clear all unnecessary objects from furniture throughout the house.
-Keep decorative objects on the furniture restricted to groups of 1, 3, or 5 items.
-In general, a sparsely decorated home helps the buyer mentally ‘move in’ with their own things.
+Restrict decorative objects on furniture to groups of 1, 3, or 5 items.
+In general, a sparsely decorated home helps the buyer mentally ‘move-in’ with their own things.

 • Clear all unnecessary objects from the kitchen countertops.
 If it hasn’t been used for three months… put it away!
 Clear refrigerator fronts of messages, magnets, pictures, etc.